 Medulloblastoma is one of the common perinatal tumors and is the most common posterior fossa tumor in the pediatric age group.
 Medulloblastomas arise from the vermis of the cerebellum.
 It can cause obstructive hydrocephalus and leptomeningeal seeding along the spinal cord.

-CBTs are mainly discovered during a third-trimester ultrasound.
+CBTs are occasionally discovered during the second or third-trimester ultrasound.
 Antenatal ultrasound may show intracranial mass, hydrocephalus, polyhydramnios, among other signs.
-In recent years, fetal MRI is increasingly used to confirm findings visualized on ultrasound.
-Postnatally, common presentations are hydrocephalus, large heads, neurological signs, and sometimes, intraparenchymal hemorrhages.
-Recent advances in imaging techniques have promoted early detection of all forms of congenital and other pediatric brain tumors.
+Fetal MRI is increasingly used to confirm findings visualized on ultrasound.
+Postnatally, common presentations are hydrocephalus, macrocrania, and localizing neurological signs.

 In neonates and older children, the clinical presentation depends on the site of tumor involvement.
-Supratentorial tumors commonly present with limb weakness followed by convulsions and altered consciousness.
-Infratentorial tumors commonly present with signs of raised intracranial pressure (ICP).
+Supratentorial tumors may present with limb weakness, convulsions, and altered level of consciousness.
+Infratentorial tumors commonly present with signs of raised intracranial pressure (HCP) and imbalance.

-Teratoma is typically present as mixed echogenic and cystic intracranial mass on antenatal ultrasound during the second and third trimester.
+Teratoma typically visualized as a mixed echogenic and cystic intracranial mass on antenatal ultrasound during the second and third trimester.
 MRI shows heterogeneous signal intensity on T1/T2.
-It appears as a mixed density lesion in CT with coarse calcification.
-The presence of fat is a good clue to the diagnosis.
+The presence of fat signal intensity on T1 is almost pathognomonic.
+It appears as a mixed density lesion in CT with frequent coarse calcification. again, the presence of fat is a good clue to the diagnosis.
 Supratentorial location is more common than infratentorial.

 Glioblastoma multiforme is a high-grade astrocytoma, typically presents as a large, ill-defined, intracranial mass occupying most of one hemisphere or spread through the corpus callosum into the other hemisphere.
-It appears as an echogenic heterogeneous mass on ultrasonography.
-It usually presents with features of raised ICP.
+It appears as an echogenic heterogeneous mass on ultrasonography and commonly shows intralesional hemorrhage and necrosis..
+Diffusion restriction in MRI is a key feature that reflects that high-grade nature of the lesion.
+GBM usually presents with features of raised ICP.

-Choroid plexus papilloma typically presents as enhancing intraventricular mass on CT and iso-hypo intense on T1 and iso-hyperintense on T2 MRI.
-It commonly causes hydrocephalus.
+Choroid plexus papilloma typically presents as enhancing intraventricular mass on CT, and iso-hypo intense on T1 and iso-hyperintense on T2 MRI.
+It commonly causes significant hydrocephalus.

-Neonatal brain abscess occurs as a relatively rare complication of bacterial meningitis in 1.3% to 4.0% neonates.
+Neonatal brain abscess could occur as a complication of bacterial meningitis in 1.3% to 4.0% neonates.
 Several congenital CNS infections like TORCH (toxoplasmosis, rubella, cytomegalovirus, and herpes simplex) infections may mimic metastatic disease from extracranial neoplasms in children.

-Aging of hematoma may mimic tumors on imaging especially in subacute and chronic stage which shows central clot retraction and peripheral enhancement with/without surrounding edema on CT and MRI.
-MRI sequences like SWI for blood products, DWI and MRS, are especially helpful.
-An underlying vascular malformation is better studied with MRI angiography or CT angiogram than routine sequences.
+Variable stages of evolving hematoma may mimic tumors on imaging especially in the subacute and chronic stages which show central clot retraction and peripheral enhancement with/without surrounding edema on CT and MRI.
+MRI sequences like SWI for blood products, DWI and MRS, could aid in the differentiation as well as follow-up images.
+If underlying vascular malformation or vascular lesion is suspected, then a dedicated MRI angiography or CT angiogram can be performed

 Complications vary with type, site of tumor and treatment protocol with acute and long-term complications.

-Team work is key in successful management of brain tumors.
-Full and detailed education of families and involvement in the decision-making process as appropriate is of paramount value.
+Teamwork is key in successful management of brain tumors.
+Full and detailed education of families and involvement in the decision-making process as appropriate is vital.
 The treatment protocols are usually discussed at multidisciplinary meetings to explore the best treatment options available and the expected prognosis of the patient.
 Support and counseling to the family during treatment makes a big difference.
-Genetic testing and profiling are offered sometimes for the families to help in prognosis and family counseling.
+Genetic testing and profiling are offered on certain occasions for families to help in prognosis and future family planning.

-Early detection of brain tumors is of paramount importance on the outcome.
-Knowledge of the signs and symptoms and keeping this possibility in the differential diagnosis and work-up is vital.
-This usually starts with the pediatrician, nurse practitioner, and family physician or emergency department physician.
-Neurosurgeons are the major pillars of care in most cases, and there is usually a collaborative role with interprofessional teams including oncology, diagnostic imaging, pathology, radiotherapy, nursing, rehabilitation, and social workers.
+Early detection of brain tumors and prompt referral to pediatric neurosurgery and pediatric neuro-oncology teams is vital.
+This usually starts with the pediatrician, nurse practitioner, family physician or emergency physician.
+The optimum care of patients with brain tumor occurs through an interprofessional collaboration including oncology, diagnostic imaging, pathology, radiotherapy, nursing, rehabilitation, and social workers.

 |||Larouche V,Huang A,Bartels U,Bouffet E, Tumors of the central nervous system in the first year of life.
 Pediatric blood [PubMed PMID: 17943961]|